securelay/jsonbin/README.md

 Both these options however, may cache the JSON for a while, because of which, any changes brought about by a commit (such as creating/updating/deleting a JSON) may not be reflected immediately.

 ## Workflows
 The following workflows keep this repo up-to-date.
 All workflows share the same concurrency key, so that only one workflow runs at any given time.
+All workflows are triggerred only if they belong to the default branch.

 ### Pull
 New JSONs are pulled from upstream by the workflow, [pull.yml](./.github/workflows/pull.yml).
 This workflow is triggered on demand by the `workflow_dispatch` event.
 It also runs regularly as a scheduled cronjob.